patio-python/patio/README.md

     asyncio.run(main())
 ```

-For more information about what the essences are responsible for, see below.
+These examples may seem complicated, but don't worry, the next section details
+the general concepts and hopefully a lot will become clear to you.

 The main concepts
 -----------------

-The main idea in creating this library was to create a maximally
+The main idea in developing this library was to create a maximally
 modular and extensible system that can be expanded with third-party
 integrations or directly in the user's code.